rockstar77998856-byte/namma-santhe/README.md

 ## 👨‍💻 Author

-Developed by Arshid Ahmad Malik
+Developed by **rockstar77998856-byte**

 ---

 ## ⭐ Support

-If you find this project useful, give it a star
+If you find this project useful, give it a star on [GitHub](https://github.com/rockstar77998856-byte/namma-santhe.git)!